Absinthe: Alternative colouring

 Adding to absinthe's negative reputation in the late 19th and early 20th centuries, unscrupulous makers of the drink omitted the traditional colouring phase of production in favour of adding toxic copper salts to artificially induce a green tint.
 This practice may be responsible for some of the alleged toxicity historically associated with this beverage.
 Many modern-day producers resort to other shortcuts, including the use of artificial food coloring to create the green color.
 Additionally, at least some cheap absinthes produced before the ban were reportedly adulterated with poisonous antimony trichloride, reputed to enhance the louching effect.

 Absinthe may also be naturally coloured pink or red using rose or hibiscus flowers.
 This was referred to as a rose (pink) or rouge (red) absinthe.
 Only one historical brand of rose absinthe has been documented.

 Bottled strength

 Absinthe was historically bottled at 45–74% ABV.
-Some modern Franco–Suisse absinthes are bottled at up to 83% ABV, while some modern, cold-mixed bohemian-style absinthes are bottled at up to 90% ABV.
+Some modern Franco–Suisse absinthes are bottled at up to 83% ABV, while some modern, cold-mixed bohemian-style absinthes are bottled at up to 89.9% ABV.

 Kits

-The modern-day interest in absinthe has spawned a rash of absinthe kits from companies that claim they produce homemade absinthe.
-Kits often call for soaking herbs in vodka or alcohol, or adding a liquid concentrate to vodka or alcohol to create an ersatz absinthe.
-Such practices usually yield a harsh substance that bears little resemblance to the genuine article, and are considered inauthentic by any practical standard.
-Some concoctions may even be dangerous, especially if they call for supplementation with potentially poisonous herbs, oils and/or extracts.
-In at least one documented case, a person suffered acute kidney injury after drinking 10 ml of pure wormwood oila dose much higher than that found in absinthe.
+The modern-day interest in absinthe has spawned a rash of absinthe kits from sellers claiming they produce homemade absinthe.
+Kits often call for soaking herbs in vodka or alcohol or adding a liquid concentrate to vodka or alcohol to create an ersatz absinthe.
+Such practices usually yield a harsh substance that bears little resemblance to the genuine article and is considered inauthentic by any practical standard.
+Some concoctions may even be dangerous, especially if they call for a potentially poisonous inclusion of herbs, oils, or extracts.
+In at least one documented case, a person suffered acute kidney injury after drinking 10 ml of pure wormwood oil.